HomeAwardsRobert L. Patterson Award

 Selection Procedure:

-The Awards Committee will be made up of a chairman and any additional members appointed by the Chairman of the Sage and Columbian Sharp-tailed Grouse Technical Committee.
-Anyone can submit nominations to the Awards Committee, including members of the Awards Committee.
-Nominations will be submitted to the Awards Committee Chairman at least one month prior to the biennial Sage and Columbian Sharp-tailed Grouse Workshop.
-A maximum of two individual awards and two organization awards may be awarded at a biennial meeting.
+The Awards Committee will be made up of a chairman and any additional members of the Sage and Columbian Sharp-tailed Grouse Technical Committee, appointed to the committee by the Chairman.
+Anyone can submit nominations to the Awards Committee, including members of the Awards

 Nominations should include the following information: